Visual Analytics Dashboard

 Usability and User Experience

-To gain additional insight into the user experience of the dashboard and the perception of the various visual tools, we conduct usability evaluations in regular intervals.
+To gain additional insight into the user experience of the dashboard and the perception of the various visual analytics tools, we conduct usability evaluations in regular intervals.
 The aim is to determine strengths and weaknesses of the interaction design.
 In experimental settings, the gaze data of test users is recorded and analyzed with eye tracking software to generate heat maps and show which dashboard elements are used to complete a given task, and in which sequence.

 - Scharl, A., Herring, D., Rafelsberger, W., Hubmann-Haidvogel, A., Kamolov, R., Fischl, D., Föls, M. and Weichselbraun, A. (2017).
 Semantic Systems and Visual Tools to Support Environmental Communication”, IEEE Systems Journal: Forthcoming.